Mashkes90/Google-Data-Analytics-Capstone-Complete-a-Case-Study---Bike-Share/README.md

  b.Secondary stakeholders: Cyclistic marketing analytics team

-# Ask
+# The Business Task
-How do annual members and casual riders use Cyclistic bikes differently?
+The main goal is to identify how do annual members and casual riders use Cyclistic bikes differently.